A Wheaton Education

 Wheaton offers an exciting range of study abroad options and opportunities for intercultural learning through the Center for Global Education to encourage students to broaden their cultural boundaries and knowledge of the world.

-The Wheaton Curriculum emphasizes the infusion of global and intercultural perspectives, and the college has set a priority to prepare every graduate to be globally and interculturally competent.
+The Wheaton Curriculum emphasizes the infusion of global and intercultural perspectives, and the college has set a priority to prepare every graduate to be globally and intercultural competent.
 To support these goals, Wheaton now offers 84 study abroad programs in 49 countries, including Argentina, Australia, Austria, Bhutan, Chile, China, Costa Rica, Denmark, England, France, Germany, Ireland, Italy, Japan, Mexico, New Zealand, Scotland, South Africa and Spain.
 Students select from a wide range of programs focused on a variety of academic disciplines, become immersed in the culture of their host country, and gain unique insights into themselves and their world.
 Students may also pursue intercultural learning opportunities within the United States.

 To be eligible for study abroad, students must be in good academic and social standing and must maintain an overall grade point average of 2.85.
 Most students elect to study abroad in their junior year, but applications from sophomores and seniors (first semester) are considered in relation to their plan of study and preparation.
 Each fall, the Center for Global Education sponsors a Study Abroad Fair featuring information about Wheaton’s overseas partner schools and programs.
 Students may also take advantage of general, country-specific and major-specific information meetings, and peer advisors who, as study abroad returnees, share their knowledge with prospective study abroad students.
 Students receive advice regarding the program most appropriate to meet their academic objectives and submit study abroad applications to the Center for Global Education.
 Prior to departure, a mandatory orientation program is offered and upon return, students are invited to participate in workshops to debrief their experiences and to identify skills and competencies gained while abroad that will serve them well after college.